top of page

 Think of your privacy policy as a promise to your supporters.
 It explains what information you collect when they visit your website and how you'll use it.
 A strong privacy policy builds trust and lets your donors know you're committed to protecting their information.
 You can check mine out here.

-The UK General Data Protection Regulation (UK GDPR) is a law that sets ground rules for how organisations handle personal information.
-If your charity is based in the UK or you collect information from UK residents, you'll need to comply with UK GDPR.
+The UK General Data Protection Regulation (UK GDPR) sets the rules on how you handle personal data.
+If your charity is based in the UK or collects data from UK residents (that’s almost all of you), you need to follow it.

-• Parental Consent: For children under 13, you'll typically need to get verifiable parental consent before collecting or using their personal information.
+• Parental consent: For children under 13, you’ll usually need consent from a parent or guardian.

 Now, let's get started on crafting your stellar privacy policy!